Christmas Island: Sport

+Unlike Norfolk Island, another external territory of Australia, Christmas Island does not participate in the Commonwealth Games or the Pacific Games, though Pacific Games participation has been discussed.

+Scuba diving and snorkelling are popular on the island, with many locals and visitors partaking in the activity.
+Historically, there was the Christmas Island Divers Association (now defunct) with a shed near the Old European Cemetery.
+Now there are two marine diving and snorkler operators, offering courses SSI and PADI, try dives, and boat trips.
+Most of the dive sites are on the northern coastline.
+During the swell season, the east coast is available via Ethel Beach Boat Ramp.

+Some notable dive sites include: Flying Fish Cove, the Eidsvold wreck (a phosphate ship torpedoed by the Japanese in 1942), Thundercliff Cave, West White Beach, Perpendicular Wall, Million Dollar Bommie, Chicken Farm, and Coconut Point.

 Flora and fauna

 Christmas Island was uninhabited until the late 19th century, allowing many species to evolve without human interference.
 Two-thirds of the island has been declared a National Park, which is managed by the Australian Department of Environment and Heritage through Parks Australia.
-Christmas Island contains unique species, both of flora and fauna, some of which are threatened with, or have become, extinct.
+Christmas Island contains unique species, both of flora and fauna, some of which are threatened or have become extinct.

 Flora

 The dense rainforest has grown in the deep soils of the plateau and on the terraces.
 The forests are dominated by 25 tree species.
-Ferns, orchids and vines grow on the branches in the humid atmosphere beneath the canopy.
-The 135 plant species include at least 18 that are found nowhere else.
+Ferns, orchids, and vines grow on the branches in the humid atmosphere beneath the canopy.
+The 135 plant species include at least 18 endemic species.
 The rainforest is in great condition despite the mining activities over the last 100 years.
 Areas that have been damaged by mining are now a part of an ongoing rehabilitation project.
-The island is small and covers 135 square kilometres of land which 63% of that land has been declared National park.

-Christmas Island's endemic plants include the trees Arenga listeri, Pandanus elatus and Dendrocnide peltata var. murrayana; the shrubs Abutilon listeri, Colubrina pedunculata, Grewia insularis and Pandanus christmatensis; the vines Hoya aldrichii and Zehneria alba; the herbs Asystasia alba, Dicliptera maclearii and Peperomia rossii; the grass Ischaemum nativitatis; the fern Asplenium listeri; and the orchids Brachypeza archytas, Flickingeria nativitatis, Phreatia listeri and Zeuxine exilis.
+Christmas Island's endemic plants include the trees Arenga listeri, Pandanus elatus, and Dendrocnide peltata var. murrayana; the shrubs Abutilon listeri, Colubrina pedunculata, Grewia insularis, and Pandanus christmatensis; the vines Hoya aldrichii and Zehneria alba; the herbs Asystasia alba, Dicliptera maclearii, and Peperomia rossii; the grass Ischaemum nativitatis; the fern Asplenium listeri; and the orchids Brachypeza archytas, Dendrobium nativitatis, Phreatia listeri, and Zeuxine exilis.